onsi/ginkgo/docs/index.md

 That's better.
 The specs will now clean up after themselves correctly.

 One quick note before we move on, you may have caught that `book.HumanReadableWeight()` returns _two_ values - a `weight` string and an `error`.
-This is common pattern and Gomega has first class support for it.
+This is a common pattern and Gomega has first class support for it.
 The assertion:

 ```go
 Expect(book.HumanReadableWeight()).To(Equal("17.6oz"))